 5. Sign into the Google account that you wish to protect your files to.

-6. Once signed in, Mylio will display Google Drive within the Dashboard as a Vault.
+6. Once signed in, Mylio will display Google Drive within the Dashboard as a device that holds all Originals.

 Restoring Mylio from Google